CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-network.md

 ## Architectural Views

-Components not decided yet at current phase are not included in these views.
+Components not decided yet in the current phase are not included as part of the overall architecture views.

 ### Data model